When All Else Fails…Due Process Hearings

 You can by call the TEA Special Education Information Center toll-free at 1-855-SPEDTEX (1-855-773-3839) for answers to questions related to parent rights (procedural safeguards) and special education rules and regulations.

-TEA offers a very helpful list of FAQs about Due Process Hearings and specific details you may need to know: Due Process Hearing Frequently Asked Questions
+TEA offers a very helpful list of FAQs about Due Process Hearings and specific details you may need to know: Special Education Dispute Resolution Handbook (pdf)

 The Dept. of Ed. has also compiled a Q & A document regarding Procedural Safeguards and Due Process Procedures for Parents and Children with Disabilities

-Questions regarding special education hearing officers and hearing decisions should be directed to TEA’s Office of Legal Services at 512-463-9720.
+Questions regarding special education hearing officers and hearing decisions should be directed to TEA’s Office of Legal Services at 512-463-9720 Telephone: (512) 463-9720.
 Other helpful forms of information are provided on-line by TEA’s Office of Legal Services:

 - Hearing Decisions, January 2004 to present